Leaflet/Leaflet/docs/SlavaUkraini/examples/video-overlay/index.md

 `muted` option defines whether the video starts on mute when loaded.
 It is `false` by default.

-`playsInline` option allows video to play inline without automatically entering fullscreen mode when playback begins if it is set to`true`.
+`playsInline` option allows video to play inline without automatically entering fullscreen mode when playback begins in the mobile browser if it is set to`true`.
 It is `true` by default.

 It is important to know that on some browsers `autoplay` functionality will only work with `muted` option explicitly set to `true`.